 Identify Outgoing PI

-Definition Outgoing PI is PI flowing out of one system to another system within a Domain or to another Domain.
+Definition Outgoing PI is PI flowing out of one system to another system or one process to another within a Domain or to another Domain.

-Constraint Outgoing PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and the Privacy Policies established in Section 2.
+Constraint Outgoing PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Domain(s) or Use Case and the Privacy Policies established in Section 2.

 Example